Sustainability at MUSC

 In-house energy projects — Smaller projects by MUSC shops and departments help reduce energy usage.
 For example, MUSC Electric Shop used a $2,200 SCE&G Grant to change to more efficient LED lights in the Strom Thurmond building, resulting in $3,024 annual energy savings and less maintenance per unit.

 Green building — The Bioengineering building is LEED Gold certified through the US Green Building Council.
-The MUSC Shawn Jenkins Children’s Hospital and Pearl Tourville Women’s Pavilion is anticipated to achieve LEED Silver status upon certification.
+The MUSC Shawn Jenkins Children’s Hospital and Pearl Tourville Women’s Pavilion was the first hospital in South Carolina to achieve LEED Silver status.